Bui Son Nhat, Vu Thi Hong Ngoc, Nguyen Trung Nghia, Le Tuan Anh

 Abstract

-Abstract: The study was conducted with the objective of quantitatively analyzing linezolid consumption at E Hospital during the period from 2019 to 2023.
-Subjects and Methodology: Data on antibiotic utilization of linezolid, and patient hospitalization days from 2019 to 2023, were extracted from the iSofH software system of E Hospital.
+Abstract: This study aimed to quantitatively analyze linezolid consumption at E Hospital from 2019 to 2023.
+Subjects and Methodology: Data on antibiotic utilization of linezolid and patient hospitalization days from 2019 to 2023 were extracted from the iSofH software system of E Hospital.
 The study employed a quantitative analysis based on Defined Daily Dose (DDD) and DDD per 100 patient-days for antibiotics used in clinical departments and the entire hospital, analyzed monthly and annually over the 2019–2023 period.
-Results: Linezolid utilization of the hospital decreased significantly in 2023 compared to previous years (0,17 DDD/100 bed days compared to 1,06 và 0,78 DDD/100 bed days in 2021 and 2022, respectively), while vancomycin consumption surpassed linezolid for the first time in 2023 (0,45 DDD/100 bed days) and showed an increasing trend during the 2019 – 2023 period.
+Results: Linezolid utilization of the hospital decreased significantly in 2023 compared to previous years (0.17 DDD/100 bed days compared to 1.06 and 0.78 DDD/100 bed days in 2021 and 2022, respectively), while vancomycin consumption surpassed linezolid for the first time in 2023 (0.45 DDD/100 bed days) and showed an increasing trend during the 2019 – 2023 period.
 The Intensive Care unit (ICU) of the hospital utilized the largest amount of linezolid from 2019 to 2023, followed by the Department of Trauma Surgery (A9).
-The utilization of linezolid in Department of Orthopedic Surgery and Sports Medicine, once the third highest from 2019 to 2022 at 1,54 DDD/100 bed days, sharply declined to an meagre amount of 0,03 DDD/100 bed days.
-Analysis of the impact of the regulation process via ARIMA modeling showed general immediate decline of linezolid use in the hospital; ICU showed an increasing slope in the months following January 2023.
-Conclusions and Recommendations: The implementation of linezolid use regulation process through clinical pharmacy activities has shown remarkable initial results in optimizing linezolid utilization across the hospital.
-Sustaining and improving on these activities should be crucial to promote the rational use of "Reserve" antibiotics at E hospital.
+The utilization of linezolid in the Department of Orthopedic Surgery and Sports Medicine, once the third highest from 2019 to 2022 at 1.54 DDD/100 bed days, sharply declined to a meager amount of 0.03 DDD/100 bed days.
+Analyses of the impact of the regulation process via ARIMA modeling showed a general immediate decline in linezolid use in the hospital.
+The ICU showed an increasing slope in consumption in the months following January 2023.
+Conclusions and Recommendations: The implementation of the linezolid use regulation process through clinical pharmacy activities has shown remarkable initial results in optimizing linezolid utilization across the hospital.
+Sustaining and improving on these activities should be crucial to promote the rational use of "Reserve" antibiotics at E Hospital.